2025/2026

 Abstract

-The course "English for Specific Purposes.
-Chemistry-3" focuses on the professional language and competences that are required for successful communication in the field of Chemistry.
-The course is aimed at developing language proficiency to the level that enables students to listen to lectures on specific chemistry-related issues, participate in classroom discussions, make presentations, write reviews of academic articles and descriptions of complex processes and perform adequately in other academic and professional contexts.
-The course covers a number of topics varying from the periodic system of elements to chemical reactions.
-The main English-learning objectives are the development of professional vocabulary as well as reading, listening, writing and speaking skills.
-This course is originally designed for the students of the B2+ CEFR level (HSE Scale 60-69) aspiring to excel in English for professional purposes.
-Within the course, students are supposed to complete home assignments and take tests of various formats, which may include but are not limited to lexical-grammar tests, reading tests, listening tests, writing tests, speaking tests.
+The course “English for Chemists” focuses on the professional language and competences required for successful communication in the field of chemistry.
+The course aims to develop language proficiency to a level that enables students to listen to lectures on specific chemistry-related issues, participate in classroom discussions, make presentations, write reviews of academic articles, and describe complex processes, as well as perform adequately in other academic and professional contexts.
+The course covers a number of topics, ranging from the periodic system of elements to chemical reactions.
+Primary attention is given to the development of professional vocabulary, as well as reading, listening, writing, and speaking skills.
+This course is specifically designed for students of the upper-intermediate level (HSE Scale: 60-69) aspiring to excel in English for professional purposes.
+Within the course, students are expected to complete home assignments and take tests in various formats, including but not limited to lexical-grammar, reading, listening, writing, and speaking tests.

 Learning Objectives

-• Improve students’ command of English for professional and academic communication in the area of inorganic chemistry
+- To improve students’ command of English for professional and academic communication in the field of inorganic chemistry.

 Expected Learning Outcomes